Small Torsion Topological Generators for Big Mapping Class Groups: Involution Generators

 \subsection{The Loch Ness Monster Surface}

 Throughout this subsection, the Loch Ness Monster surface is denoted by $S$.
 Consider the rotations $\tau_1$ and $\tau_2$ defined as the rotation by $\pi$ radians as shown in Figures~\ref{fig:tau1n1} and \ref{fig:tau2n1}.
 It is clear that the product $\tau_1\tau_2$ is a handle shift, which we will call $H$, whose attracting end and repelling end are the same.
+One can think of the genera as lying along an infinite chain, bent so that both ends extend in the same direction; the map $H$ then acts by shifting each link (genus) along this chain by one.

 The following lemma is analogous to Theorem~\ref{thm:genlemma}, and gives us a nice finite generating set for the Dehn twists required to topologically generate $\mod(S)$.

 \begin{lemma}[{\cite[Lemma 3.12]{mingen}}] The subgroup of $\mod(S)$ generated by